JayZ2398/webapp/README.md

 * ESLint (AirBnb config, which you can use to format your code to make it pretty)
 * Jest (a testing library)

-You also get my VSCode workspace settings so that code formatting and linting works nicely out of the box.
+You also get some VSCode workspace settings so that code formatting and linting works nicely out of the box.

 ### <a id="Prerequisites"></a> Prerequisites